According to AIOSEO SEO Statistics, 2024, recent research reveals that a staggering 94.74% of keywords get fewer than 10 searches per month.

 Step 3: Keyword Analysis and Qualification

-after collecting seed keywords, the next step is to analyze and qualify them. this process ensures you’re targeting the right terms that bring both traffic and roi potential, and it’s where a well-structured keyword research checklist really proves its value.
+After collecting seed keywords, the next step is to analyze and qualify them. this process ensures you’re targeting the right terms that bring both traffic and ROI potential, and it’s where a well-structured keyword research checklist really proves its value.

 Search Volume and Trends Assessment